tudat-team/tudat-space/docs/source/user-guide/state-estimation/observation-simulation/loading-real-data.rst

 The Galilean moon state estimation example on :ref:`this page <estimation_using_pseudo_observations>` gives a good examples of the full procedure that can be used for this, where the states are (in this case) extracted from SPICE kernels.

-In Tudat Cartesian position (pseudo-)observations are processed using the :func:`~tudatpy.numerical_simulation.estimation_setup.observation.relative_cartesian_position` observation model.
-In addition to creating the :class:`~tudatpy.numerical_simulation.estimation.ObservationCollection` manually from external data, we provide a function of convenience to generate such pseudo-observations, using the following procedure:
+In Tudat Cartesian position (pseudo-)observations are processed using the :func:`~tudatpy.estimation.observable_models_setup.model_settings.relative_cartesian_position` observation model.
+In addition to creating the :class:`~tudatpy.estimation.observations.ObservationCollection` manually from external data, we provide a function of convenience to generate such pseudo-observations, using the following procedure:

 * Create the body for which the pseudo-observations are to be generated in your environment, using the :doc:`ephemeris` tudatpy module.
-Note that the :func:`~tudatpy.numerical_simulation.environment_setup.ephemeris.tabulated_from_existing` option can be used to turn any ephemeris settings into tabulated ephemeris settings (which is required if using the same bodies in the estimation).
+Note that the :func:`~tudatpy.dynamics.environment_setup.ephemeris.tabulated_from_existing` option can be used to turn any ephemeris settings into tabulated ephemeris settings (which is required if using the same bodies in the estimation).
-* Generate relative position observations (and associated observation model settings) using the :func:`~tudatpy.numerical_simulation.estimation.create_pseudo_observations_and_models`
+* Generate relative position observations (and associated observation model settings) using the :func:`~tudatpy.estimation.observations_setup.observations_wrapper.create_pseudo_observations_and_models`

-The latter function provides both the observations (as an :class:`~tudatpy.numerical_simulation.estimation.ObservationCollection`), and a list of :class:`~tudatpy.numerical_simulation.estimation_setup.observation.ObservationSettings` to be used for simulating the observables.
+The latter function provides both the observations (as an :class:`~tudatpy.estimation.observations.ObservationCollection`), and a list of :class:`~tudatpy.estimation.observable_models_setup.model_settings.ObservationSettings` to be used for simulating the observables.
 The combination of these two can be used directly for the subsequent steps of defining estimation settings and performing the estimation.